d1024choi/ETRITrajPredChallenage/README.md

 </p>

 Here, Y_t denotes the ground-truth position at time t and hat{Y}_t^k is its k-th prediction.
 T and K respectively are the prediction time horizon and the number of the predictions.
 Note that, throughout the challenge, we set T=60, K=6. 'evaluation metrics.py' shows an example of calculating **minADE** and **minFDE** given the ground-truth trajectory and its multiple predictions.

+## Submission
+Given masked test data (scene files without the positions and headings of the agents over future horizon), predict K=6 possible future trajectories for each agent in a scene.
+The prediction results must be stored following the method described in 'prediction_results_submission.py'.
+Zip the pickle files containing the prediction results as a single zip file of the name 'prediction_result_{participants number}.zip' (e.g., prediction_result_1024.zip).